VoICE Immunization Evidence: Conflict and Humanitarian emergencies

 During the humanitarian crisis in the Syrian Arab Republic, the constant support from WHO, UNICEF, and local NGOs resulted in immunizations against VPDs reaching over 90% of children.

 Immunizing populations during complex humanitarian emergencies can help protect populations who are especially vulnerable to malnutrition and its effects.

-Vaccines like Hib, PCV and rotavirus have been found to be cost-effective means to reduce the especially high burden of pneumonia and diarrhea borne by children living in humanitarian crisis settings.
+Vaccines are a cost-effective means to reduce the high burden of pneumonia and diarrhea suffered by children living in humanitarian crisis settings.

 In a study modeling the cost-effectiveness of vaccination campaigns in Somalia – the country with the second largest number of refugees in 2012 – the use of Hib vaccine, PCV10, or both Hib and PCV10 were all found to be cost effective means to prevent excess morbidity and mortality from pneumonia in young Somali children.
 Such a vaccination campaign could conservatively reduce pneumonia cases and deaths by nearly 20%.